 Professor of Healthcare Informatics, Harrisburg University

-Dr. Mitchell is Professor of Healthcare Informatics at Harrisburg University of Science and Technology in Harrisburg, PA, He was previously a Senior Consultant at Numerof & Associates, Inc in St Louis, MO.
-During 2007 to 2012, he was Chief Medical Officer for the Sisters of Mercy Health System, responsible for establishing the Center for Medical Informatics and the Center for Quality and Safety as well as leading the full spectrum of successful physician-related programs such as EHR implementation, ICD-10 conversion, evidence-based medicine use, physician leader development and system wide strategic planning for all clinical service lines.
-For thirty years he has been involved, locally and nationally, in the development of provider and staff education and leadership development.
-During his career, he has been full time faculty at Brown University (also his alma mater) and adjunct faculty at several institutions including St Louis University, University of Texas Medical Branch and the Uniformed Services University of the Health Sciences.
+Dr. Mitchell is Professor and Program Lead for Healthcare Informatics at Harrisburg University of Science and Technology in Harrisburg, PA.
+During 2007 to 2012, he was Chief Medical Officer and Acting Chief Medical Information Officer for the Sisters of Mercy Health System, responsible for establishing the Center for Medical Informatics and the Center for Quality and Safety.
+He led successful programs such as EHR implementation, ICD-10 conversion, evidence-based medicine use, and system wide strategic planning for all clinical service lines.
+For thirty years, he has been involved – locally, nationally, and internationally – in the development of provider and staff education and leadership development.
+During his career, he has been full time faculty at Brown University (also his alma mater for undergraduate Physics, Masters in Engineering and the MD degrees) and adjunct faculty at multiple institutions including St Louis University, University of Texas Medical Branch, Nova Southeast University and the Uniformed Services University of the Health Sciences.

-Dr. Mitchell is a retired Army Colonel, Past President of the Aerospace Medical Association, former Vice-Chair of the American Board of Preventive Medicine, and Fellow of the American College of Emergency Physicians.
-He has authored over 40 publications and has received numerous military and civilian awards including the Defense Superior Service Medal, three awards of the Legion of Merit, and the Secretary of the Army’s R&D Achievement Award.
+Dr. Mitchell is a retired Army Colonel, Fellow and Past President of the Aerospace Medical Association, former Vice-Chair of the American Board of Preventive Medicine, and Life Fellow of the American College of Emergency Physicians.
+He has authored over 40 publications and has received numerous military and civilian awards.